opc-cpvp/OPC.PowerApps.PCFControls/README.md

 ### Running a Component

-Navigate to the root folder of the component you wish to build and run the following commands:
+Navigate to the root folder of the component you wish to run and run the following commands:

 ```
 npm run start
 ```

 Note: You must run `npm install` before running the component for the first time.

+### Testing an existing Component

+After building your component, use fiddler's autoresponder to replace the content of the web resource with the content you have just built.
+It should be located in the "out" folder under the component's folder.
+The file should be called bundle.js.

 ### Building the Plugin